Randhawa (wrestler)

 Sardar Singh Randhawa, popularly known as Randhawa (1933 – 21 October 2013), was an Indian professional wrestler and actor.
 He was the younger brother of wrestler and actor Dara Singh.

 Early life

-Randhawa was born in 1933 at Dharmuchakk, a village in Amritsar district, Punjab to Surat Singh and Balwant Kaur.
+Randhawa was born in 1933 in Dharmuchakk, a village in Amritsar, Punjab to Surat Singh and Balwant Kaur.

 Career

 Wrestling

-He started his career in wrestling when he arrived at Singapore in 1952.
+He started his career in wrestling when he arrived in Singapore in 1952.
 He had a good build and strong body like his brother.
-During his career he wrestled with wrestlers like Ski Hi Lee, John da Silva and George Gordienko etc. At the time when Dara Singh became the world champion, Randhawa was the reigning Indian champion.
+During his career he wrestled with wrestlers including Ski Hi Lee, John da Silva and George Gordienko.
+At the time when Dara Singh became the world champion, Randhawa was the reigning Indian champion.

 Films

 He got his first break in Awara Abdulla (1963).
-After that, he did many short roles in films, but mostly negative characters.
-He acted in Telugu Kurukshetram movie 1977 as Bheema.
+Subsequently, he had many small roles in films, most of which were playing villains.
+One of his most-known roles is that of Bheema in Kurukshetram (1977).